 Meet the artist: Georgie Harrison Part Two

 Step into the world of Cornwall-based artist Georgie Harrison, whose creative journey is deeply rooted in nature and the ocean.
-From her mesmerising water paintings to her thoughtful studio rituals, Georgie's work beautifully balances art and entrepreneurship.
+From her mesmerising water paintings to her thoughtful studio rituals, Georgie's work beautifully balances creativity, memory and coastal life.
+You can explore more Whistlefish artwork inspired by artists, places and moments close to home.

-Cornwall artist Georgie Harrison holding ocean-inspired artwork in studio
+Cornwall artist Georgie Harrison holding ocean-inspired artwork in her studio

 Georgie Harrison with her ocean art